Texas Pool Safety Laws

 - Three children die each day from drowning

 - Approximately 10 people die each day in drowning accidents

 One of the most tragic aspects of drowning accidents is how preventable they are.
 To prevent accidents, the state of Texas has strict rules governing private and public swimming pools.
 When a person responsible for a pool neglects safety, they do more than break the law; they put lives at risk.
 If these rules are not followed, and an accident occurs as a result, Arnold & Itkin is ready to help families obtain the justice they deserve.
 We’ve won billions of dollars for clients, including for those who have lost a loved one in a drowning accident.

-Call the attorneys from Arnold & Itkin today at (888) 493-1629 for a free consultation.
+Call Arnold & Itkin's attorneys today at (888) 493-1629 for a free consultation.
 We can investigate your accident to find out how at-fault parties might have broken Texas pool safety laws.